Quantum Algorithms for Structured Prediction: Numerical Experiments

-for two reasons.
+We choose the function $\Delta$ to be the Hamming distance for two reasons.
 Firstly, the error in the predictions made in image tagging is also calculated using the Hamming distance between the true label and the predicted label.
-Secondly, the Hamming distance is a linear function of $y'$, and therefore $\Delta(y', y) + s(x,y',w)$ remains quadratic in $y'$.
-This reduces the inference step of the optimization of $f_{\text{S3VM}}$ and $f_{\text{JRB}}$ (i.e., sampling from the distribution $p_{B+\Delta}$ of \eqref{eq:s3vm_distribution} and \eqref{eq:p_b_Delta}) to sampling from an Ising model.
+Secondly, the Hamming distance is a linear function of $y'$, and therefore $\Delta(y', y) + s(x, y'; w)$ remains quadratic in $y'$.
+This simplifies the gradient calculations of both $f_{\text{S3VM}}$ and $f_{\text{JRB}}$ to expectations with respect to the Boltzmann distribution of an Ising model rather than more complicated distributions.

-\subsection{Numerical Results}
+\subsubsection{Numerical Results}

 We use the MIRFLICKR dataset \cite{huiskes2008mir}, which consists of 25,000 images and 38 tags.
+We randomly select 20,000 images for the training set, 2500 images for the validation set, and the remaining 2500 images for the test set.
 This dataset consists of an extended tag set with more than 1000 words.
-Since the sampling step for the Monte Carlo estimation of the gradient of the objective functions is very slow on CPUs, we restrict the tags to the smaller set of 38.
-We randomly selected 20,000 images for the training set, 2500 images for the validation set, and the remaining 2500 images for the test set.
+For this demonstration, we restrict our numerical experiments to the smaller set of 38 tags to ensure fast convergence of Monte Carlo simulations.
+However, we note that the extended set of labels in this dataset is well within reach of Monte Carlo simulations using today's high-performance computing platforms.

 We train a pre-trained AlexNet \cite{krizhevsky2012imagenet}, a convolutional neural network, on the training data, to predict the tags.
+This is done on an Ubuntu machine with 32 AMD Ryzen CPU cores, 128~GB of memory, and an Nvidia Titan~V GPU.
 We train AlexNet using the binary cross entropy objective function between its output layer and the true labels.
 We call this model a \emph{baseline} in what follows.
-We fix the baseline and feed its output to an Ising model which acts as a denoiser.
+We fix the baseline, which acts as a feature extractor, and feed its output features to an Ising model which acts as a predictor.
 We then train the weights of the Ising model with three different objective functions, namely $f_{\text{CL}}$, $f_{\text{S3VM}}$, and $f_{\text{JRB}}$.
-This is inspired by \cite{chen2015learning}, wherein the output of an AlexNet network is fed to a CRF in a very similar fashion.
-The architecture of the model is shown in \Cref{fig:architecture}.
+This is inspired by \cite{chen2015learning}, wherein the output of an AlexNet network is fed to an Ising model in a very similar fashion, and trained using the $f_{\text{CL}}$ objective function.
+The architecture of the model is shown in \cref{fig:architecture}.